Setting up a company and obtaining residency in Georgia

 There are no payroll, capital and stamp duties, transfer, social security, wealth or inheritance taxes.

 It is possible to use the accelerated depreciation of capital assets with the total deduction during the first year and the remainder of losses for tax purposes on the profits of the companies for 10 years.
-Its average duty tariff rate is the lowest of all WTO countries, being 1.5%, in addition to having the free trade agreements mentioned above.
+At 1.5%, Georgia’s average duty tariff rate is the lowest of all WTO countries, as well as having the free trade agreements mentioned above.
 The value-added rate is 18%.

 In addition, there are attractive tax incentives in the so-called Free Industrial Zones (FIZ).
-Companies located in the FIZ, which may be foreign, are exempt from corporation tax, import and export tax, dividend taxes, VAT and property tax, together with a quick and simple registration process and the strategic location of these zones creates a very favorable environment for incorporation.
+Companies located in the FIZs, which may be foreign, are exempt from corporation tax, import and export tax, dividend taxes, VAT and property tax.
+The combination of a quick and simple registration process and the strategic location of these zones results in a very favorable environment for incorporation.
 The only applicable tax is 4% on transactions between free industrial zones and the rest of the territory.
-There are four FIZ zones, located in the port of Poti, Kutaisi, Hualing and Tbilisi, these are operated by private companies, and the investor must rent a parcel to these operators.
+There are four FIZ zones, located in the ports of Poti, Kutaisi, Hualing, and Tbilisi.
+These are operated by private companies, and the investor must rent a parcel to these operators.

-Regarding to individual taxation, a tax resident is a natural person who resides for at least 183 days in Georgian territory, tax residents are only taxed on their Georgian-source income.
+Regarding individual taxation, a tax resident is a natural person who resides for at least 183 days in Georgian territory.
+Tax residents are only taxed on their Georgian-source income.
 This means that income earned abroad is not subject to Georgian taxation.

-The flat tax rate is 20%, although dividend, interest income are taxed at a 5% final withholding tax on source and not included in personal tax base.
-Rental income from residential properties are also subject to a reduced 5% tax rate, provided that no deductions are taken from this income.
-Capital Gains are usually subject to income standard tax rate, but an exemption may apply from gains on the sale of real property, if it has been held at least two years.
-Gains on the sale of a residential property with an attached land plot is subject to a reduced tax rate of 5%.
+The flat tax rate is 20%, although dividends, interest income is taxed at a 5% final withholding tax on a source and not included in the personal tax base.
+Rental income from residential properties is also subject to a reduced 5% tax rate, provided that no deductions are taken from this income.
+Capital Gains are usually subject to the standard income tax rate, but an exemption may apply for gains on the sale of real property, if it has been held at least two years.
+Gains on the sale of a residential property with an attached land plot are subject to a reduced tax rate of 5%.

 For the latest tax rates and policies, visit the website of the Revenue Service of Georgia.